Few viruses have been researched as intensively and for as long as HIV, and there have been significant advances in treatment.

 There are effective treatments for HIV, but there is currently no cure.
 However, research is still ongoing.

-- the “London patient,” whose remission began in 2019, 18 months after their antiretroviral therapy had finished
+“London patient,”whose remission began in 2019, 18 months after their antiretroviral therapy had finished

-- the “Düsseldorf Patient,” whose remission also began in 2019, 3.5 months after their antiretroviral therapy had ended
+“Düsseldorf Patient,”whose remission also began in 2019, 3.5 months after their antiretroviral therapy had ended

 After a decade of living with HIV, Timothy Ray Brown received a diagnosis of acute myeloid leukemia.
 He received chemotherapy and two stem cell transplants, which replace bone marrow cells with healthy ones from a donor.